datawizard1337/ARGUS/README.md

 *	tldextract 2.2.0
 *	pandas 0.22.0

+Installation of scrapyd required you to install [C++ Build Tools](https://www.microsoft.com/en-US/download/details.aspx?id=48159) first.
 Additionally, you need [cURL](https://curl.haxx.se/download.html) to communicate with the ARGUS user interface.
 An executable Windows 64bit version of cURL can be downloaded [here](https://dl.uxnr.de/build/curl/curl_winssl_msys2_mingw64_stc/curl-7.59.0/curl-7.59.0.zip), for example.
 After downloading and extracting, you need to add a cURL environment variable to your system.
 See [this Stackoverlow thread](https://stackoverflow.com/questions/9507353/how-do-i-install-set-up-and-use-curl-on-windows) if you do not know how to do that.

 ### Installing